acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;And what is the function, or the aim, of Ahriman?

 &ldquo;You must distinguish the function from the aim.
 It is the aims of both beings that we are at present concerned with.
 Their aim is to oppose those whom it will suffice for the present to call the true gods; but their <em>function</em> is to serve these gods against their will, and by means of that very opposition.
 Do not take this lightly, or repeat it glibly.
 The aim of Ahriman is to anticipate the future, but which can only appear in the present as a wicked caricature.
 In pursuit of this aim he will persuade you, if he can, to eradicate the past instead of transforming it.
 He abhors tradition.
 History is his bane.
 He operates, in the present age, principally in the field of mind, leaving the feelings for Lucifer to exploit.
 He freezes.
-His purpose is to destroy everything in human thinking which depends on a certain warmth, to replace wonder by sophistication, courtesy by vulgarity, understanding by calculation, imagination by statistics.&rdquo;&mdash;Owen Barfield <em>Unancestral Voice</em>
+His purpose is to destroy everything in human thinking which depends on a certain warmth, to replace wonder by sophistication, courtesy by vulgarity, understanding by calculation, imagination by statistics.&rdquo;&mdash;Owen Barfield, <em>Unancestral Voice</em>

 ## Politics
 Wed, 30 Jan 2019